On the steady-state probability of delay and large negative deviations for the $GI/GI/n$ queue in the Halfin-Whitt regime: Main results.

+The rest of the paper proceeds as follows.
+In Section\ \ref{4mainsec}, we present our main results.
+In Section\ \ref{4uppersec}, we establish our general-purpose upper bounds for the queue length in a properly initialized FCFS $GI/GI/n$ queue.
+In Section\ \ref{4upperasymptoticsec}, we prove an asymptotic version of our upper bound in the H-W regime.
+In Section\ \ref{Binfinity}, we prove our bounds on the s.s.p.d. as $B \rightarrow \infty$.
+In Section\ \ref{Bzero}, we prove our bounds on the s.s.p.d. as $B \rightarrow 0$.
+In Section\ \ref{negx}, we prove our bounds on the large deviations behavior of the steady-state number of idle servers.
+In Section\ \ref{4comparesec}, we compare to previous results from the literature, which show that our bounds are tight in an appropriate sense.
+In Section\ \ref{4concsec} we summarize our main results and comment on directions for future research.
+We include a technical appendix in Section\ \ref{4appsec}.

-\section{Main Results}
+\section{Main results.}

-We consider the First-Come-First-Serve (FCFS) $GI/GI/n$ queueing model, in which inter-arrival times are independent and identically distributed (i.i.d.) r.v.s, and processing times are i.i.d. r.v.s. \\ Let $A$ and $S$ denote some fixed r.v.s with non-negative support such that (s.t.) $\E[A] = \mu_A^{-1} < \infty, \E[S] = \mu_S^{-1} < \infty$, and $\pr(A = 0) = \pr(S = 0) = 0$.
-Let $\sigma^2_A$ and $\sigma^2_S$ denote the variance of $A$ and $S$, respectively.
-Let $c_A$ and $c_S$ denote the coefficients of variation (c.v.) of $A$ and $S$, respectively, and $c^2_A$ and $c^2_S$ the corresponding squared coefficients of variation (s.c.v.). \\ For excess parameter $B > 0$ and number of servers $n \geq 1$, let $\lambda_{n,B} \stackrel{\Delta}{=} n - B n^{\frac{1}{2}}$.
+We consider the First-Come-First-Serve (FCFS) $GI/GI/n$ queueing model, in which inter-arrival times are independent and identically distributed (i.i.d.) r.v.s, and processing times are i.i.d. r.v.s. \\ Let $A$ and $S$ denote some fixed r.v.s with non-negative support s.t. $\E[A] = \mu_A^{-1} < \infty, \E[S] = \mu_S^{-1} < \infty$, and $\pr(A = 0) = \pr(S = 0) = 0$.
+Let $\sigma_A$ and $\sigma_S$ denote the standard deviations of $A$ and $S$, respectively.
+Also, let $c_A$ and $c_S$ denote the coefficient of variation of $A$ and $S$, respectively, i.e. $c_A = \mu \sigma_A$ and $c_S = \mu \sigma_S$. \\ For excess parameter $B > 0$ and number of servers $n \geq 1$, let $\lambda_{n,B} \stackrel{\Delta}{=} n - B n^{\frac{1}{2}}$.
 For $n$ sufficiently large to ensure $\lambda_{n,B} > 0$ (which is assumed throughout), let $Q^n_B(t)$ denote the number in system (number in service $+$ number waiting in queue) at time $t$ in the FCFS $GI/GI/n$ queue with inter-arrival times drawn i.i.d. distributed as $A\lambda_{n,B}^{-1}$ and processing times drawn i.i.d. distributed as $S$ (initial conditions will be specified later), independently from the arrival process.
-Note that this scaling is analogous to that studied by \citet{HW.81}, as the traffic intensity in the $n$th system is $1 - B n^{-\frac{1}{2}}$ in both settings.
+Note that this scaling is analogous to that studied by \citet{HW.81}, as the traffic intensity in the $n$th system is $1 - B n^{-\frac{1}{2}}$ in both settings (supposing $\mu_A = \mu_S$).
 All processes should be assumed right-continuous with left limits (r.c.l.l.) unless stated otherwise.
-All empty summations should be evaluated as zero, and all empty products should be evaluated as one.
-For clarity of exposition, statements of (in)equality with probability (w.p.)
-1 are not distinguished from statements of (in)equality.
+All empty summations should be evaluated as zero, all empty products should be evaluated as one, and all logarithms should be taken base $e$ unless specified otherwise.

-\subsection{Main results}
+\subsection{Main results.}